rishimande/minivault-api/readme.md

 ### FastAPI vs. Flask
 I chose FastAPI for its speed and built-in data validation capabilities.
 FastAPI automatically generates interactive API documentation at /docs, which is useful for manual testing.
 The use of Pydantic models ensures that if the client JSON is missing required fields or contains incorrect types, the API will return a clear 422 error by default—enhancing robustness.

 While Flask could have been sufficient for a simple project, it would have required manually parsing JSON and implementing validation and error handling.
-FastAPI offered a cleaner, more structured solution with less boilerplate.
+I found FastAPI’s structure and validation made it much easier to build and debug quickly compared to Flask.

 ### Local LLM via Ollama
-Using Ollama’s REST API decouples the application from the specifics of the model implementation.
+Using Ollama’s REST API lets the app treat the model like a black box, so I don’t have to worry about loading or running it myself.
 This eliminates the need to manage model loading or inference in-process, which can be resource-intensive.
 The trade-off is a dependency on an external service (Ollama) being available.
 In a production setting, I might consider directly integrating the model using libraries like Hugging Face Transformers or managing the Ollama service via Docker or a process supervisor.
 For this assignment, running a local model satisfied the requirement to avoid cloud APIs.

 ### Synchronous Call Inside Async Endpoint
 The FastAPI endpoint is asynchronous, but it calls the blocking requests.post function to interact with Ollama.
 This is a minor anti-pattern since it could block the event loop.
 Given the expected low traffic and interactive testing use case, I accepted this trade-off for simplicity.
 A more scalable approach would involve using httpx.AsyncClient or offloading the request to a background thread or task.